hmirzaee/Springboard/README.md

 ## Mini projects
 This folder contains all the mini projects I performed.
 These include:
 * **data_wrangling_json:** getting familiar with python packages for dealing with JSON
-* **ModeSqlABCaseStudy.pdf:** A simple A/B test analysis with mode SQL
+* **ModeSqlABCaseStudy.pdf:** a simple A/B test analysis with mode SQL
-* **human_temp:** Analayzing a dataset of human body temperatures and emply hypothesis testing, confidence intervals, and statistical significane
+* **human_temp:** analayzing a dataset of human body temperatures and emply hypothesis testing, confidence intervals, and statistical significane
-* **racial_disc:** Examining the racial discrimination in the US job market through statistical analysis (hypothesis testing, confidence intervals, p-values)
+* **racial_disc:** examining the racial discrimination in the US job market through statistical analysis (hypothesis testing, confidence intervals, p-values)
-* **linear_regression:** Performing linear regression analysis on the Boston housing price dataset
+* **linear_regression:** performing linear regression analysis on the Boston housing price dataset
 * **Logistic_regression:** performing logistic regression on a dataset of heights and weights
-* **naives_Bayes:** Basic text classification with Naive Bayes
+* **naives_Bayes:** basic text classification with Naive Bayes
-* **clustering:** Customer segmentation based on a wine purchase transaction dataset
+* **clustering:** customer segmentation based on a wine purchase transaction dataset